bxjthu/CompLing/slides/1/source.md

 ##What will your verse be?<br><br><br>
 ---
 ## At the end of this session you will
 + understand what computational linguistic is in the general sense;

 + understand what this course is for and what it focuses on;

 + have some preliminary but important ideas about computational linguistic;

-+   get started with Python and learn basic data types and sequence operations in Python.
++ get started with Python, NLTK, and PyCharm;

++ learn basic data types and sequence operations in Python.
 ---
 class: center, middle
 ##Giving computers the ability